 Mid-level data analysts are experts in SQL and database systems like SQL Server, MySQL, etc. They create reports and dashboards and have programming experience in Java, Python, R, etc. They earn a salary between CAD 71,000 and CAD 91,000 annually.

 Most senior data analysts have over 8 years of experience.
 They may have a master’s degree in data science, computer science, IT, or a related field along with relevant certifications.
-They are experts in data analysis and its different tools and have an eye for finding trends.
+These analysts are experts in data analysis and its different tools and have an eye for finding trends.
 They can earn a salary of up to CAD 140,000 or more.

 Salary of Data Analysts based on Location